 This diamond replacement kit includes one coarse diamond belt (180 grit) and one fine diamond belt (1500 grit) for repairing and honing ceramic knives respectively.

 The above belt replacement kits are original belts sold by Work Sharp.
 And we’re very confident Work Sharp products are the best in the market when it comes to high quality and versatile kitchen knife sharpener.

 The aftermarket belt manufacturer, Red Label Abrasives, also sells various belt replacement kits on Amazon.

 Some people experienced compatibility issues with the WSKTS but some have good remarks.
 Please read the reviews thoroughly before making a purchase.

 Work Sharp tools are so popular that also invited some other companies to share the pie.

-Another third-party manufacturer from Texas, Pro Sharpening Supplies, also sells Leather Honing & Polishing Belt for this model.
+Another aftermarket belt manufacturer from Texas, Pro Sharpening Supplies, also sells Leather Honing & Polishing Belt for this model.
 According to the specification, it’s a 10,000 grit leather belt.

 It can be a direct replacement of the Work Sharp 6000 grit belt for honing the knives.
 As usual, read the reviews first.

-We’re pretty sure the original belts sold by Work Sharp will fit perfectly well and work with no issues at all.
+We’re pretty sure the official Work Sharp belts will fit perfectly well and work with no issues at all.